Let’s Be Heard: Sharing Respondents' Pandemic Experiences, Impacts, and Lessons to be Learned in Scotland | Page 2

 Introduction

-Let’s Be Heard is the Scottish COVID-19 Inquiry’s listening project.
+Let’s Be Heard is the Scottish COVID-19 Inquiry’s public participation project.
 It gives everyone affected by the devolved strategic response to the COVID-19 pandemic in Scotland between 1 January 2020 and 31 December 2022 the opportunity to share their experiences with the Inquiry.

 It is the main way in which people can contribute to the Inquiry and aims to give a voice to as many people across Scotland as possible.
 Let’s Be Heard allows people to tell the Inquiry about their experiences of the pandemic, how these affected them and any lessons they believe should be learned.